 Growing conditions for Cymbidium Orchids.

 Cymbidiums, are from the Himalayas where night temperature is low.
 With this in mind we can understand that cymbidium orchids require some protection from extreeme heat and an overnight drop in temperature to help produce flower spikes.
 One technique used is to water early cymbidiums in the morning, this helps produce the drop in soil temperature required to promote flowering.

 Cymbidium Orchids prefer bright but indirect light, if the foliage is dark green, chances are your cymbidiums do not have enough light.
 A healthy cymbidium will have light green foliage with just a touch of yellowing.
 Try a sheltered position in a shade house, or under the eaves of your house.

 Fertiliser and potting mix

 A properly formulated cymbidium orchid potting mix is recommended.
-Fertilize cymbidium orchids as soon as flower spikes appear, we suggest a specialist orchid fertilzer.
-If you use a slow release fertilizer try every six months, if you use a liquid fertilizer try a diluted (half strength) solution more frequently, every 2 weeks.
+Fertilise cymbidium orchids as soon as flower spikes appear, we suggest a specialist orchid fertiliser.
+If you use a slow release fertiliser try every six months, if you use a liquid fertiliser try a diluted (half strength) solution more frequently, every 2 weeks.

 They are an orchid that does require regular watering, but don’t like to be water logged.
 If you are using the right potting mix, water once a week in most conditions, however in hot and drying times water more frequently.